Turkish PM says Kurdish peace moves open to sabotage

 One of the most contentious could be the question of a general amnesty and freedom for Ocalan, something Erdogan has, for now, ruled out.

-(Additional reporting by Ayla Jean Yackley and Seyhmus Cakan in Diyarbakir, Ece Toksabay and Seltem Iyigun in Istanbul and Jonathon Burch in Ankara; Editing by Ralph Boulton and Rosalind Russell)
+(Additional reporting by Ayla Jean Yackley in Diyarbakir, Daren Butler, Ece Toksabay and Seltem Iyigun in Istanbul; Writing by Nick Tattersall)